Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 ### Panel

 Panels are used to inform or warn the user about some really important stuff.
-There are two types of Panels: `tip` and `warning`.
+There are three types of Panels: `tip`, `warning` and `danger`.

 ```HTML
 :::tip